-For most women, getting an accurate result merely involves taking another test.
-Some women take pregnancy tests too early to receive accurate positive results.
+For most people, getting an accurate result merely involves taking another test.
+Some people take pregnancy tests too early to receive accurate positive results.
 It may be a good idea to wait for a few days before taking another test.

 An evaporation line is a slight streak that appears where the positive line on a pregnancy test should be.